diddyjax19/Quizzers/README.md

 #### Colour Scheme

- - The colours used are In QuizIT Websites are Black,Grey,dogerblue,blue,green-cyan,greenyellow,cyan-blue,red and white.
+ - The colours used are In QuizIT Websites are blue,grey,red,green and white

  - In order to pick the background and text color i used the color grid  tool [Color Grid](https://contrast-grid.eightshapes.com//HTML5) .
 This provide appropriate information to make a better decision when choosing my colors.